timothyhalley/skicyclerun.run/README.md

   * brew install imagemagick
   * brew install graphicsmagick
   * npm upgrade
   * setup necessary keys in ".env" file.
-This is exclude from GIT repo.
+This is excluded from GIT repo.
 See below for google APIs

 ## Google API for geo processing

 1. Need to register for a developer key to run google API.
 One should already have a GCP portal / console account available: 'https://console.cloud.google.com'
 2. Go to the project selector page in this case 'Project: SkiCycleRun'
 3. Select or Search for section: 'APIs & Services' - 'https://console.cloud.google.com/apis/credentials'
+  * Geocoding API
+  * Geolocation API
+  * Maps Elevation API
+  * Maps JavaScript API
+  * Maps Static API
+  * Places API
+  * Time Zone API
 4. Create a new key or copy already existing key to clipboard.
 5. Place key into ".env" file for 'googleAPI:key'
   * GOOGLE_API_KEY="API_KEY_FROM_CONSOLE"